akhileshshinde/Person_detection_and_tracking/README.md

 3. Add options for adjusting detection confidence thresholds and tracking parameters.
 4. Implement a user-friendly interface for easier parameter tuning and video selection.
 5. Optimize the code to handle longer videos more efficiently, possibly by implementing frame skipping or more advanced memory management techniques.
+6. We can also track person giving them a unique ID, if they temporarily leave the frame they can again tracked using that ID.

 By continually refining and expanding this system, we can create an even more robust and versatile tool for person detection and tracking tasks.